joelbrewster/express_blog/README.md

 #TODO
-David Bindloss POST request to /authors, this is the CREATE action
+POST request to /authors, this is the CREATE action